Seventeen (South Korean band): 2024–present: Happy Burstday, second contract renewal, and military hiatus

 Seventeen released their thirteenth EP Spill the Feels on October 14, alongside the lead single "Love, Money, Fame" featuring DJ Khaled.
 On November 11, the group digitally released "Shohikigen", with a physical release on November 27.
 The group made their US stadium debut on November 9 at BMO Stadium in Los Angeles.
 While in Los Angeles, the LA City Council honored the group for its contribution to music and youth empowerment, with Los Angeles native Joshua accepting the award on behalf of the group.

 In January 2025, Seventeen were featured on the song "Bad Influence", produced by American record producer and fashion designer Pharrell Williams, for the soundtrack of the Louis Vuitton FW 2025 show in Paris.
 As a tribute to their fans on February 14, the group released "Encircled".
 On April 3, Wonwoo became the second member of the group to begin his enlistment period.
 The following day, Seventeen became the first K-pop act to perform at Pa'l Norte in Monterrey.

 Seventeen's fifth studio album, Happy Burstday, was released on May 26, the group's tenth anniversary, including the participation of all thirteen members.
 The group also hinted at the announcement of a new tour and the debut of a new sub-unit.
-A day before the album's official release, Seventeen performed a showcase to an audience of 100,000 at the Jamsu Bridge in Seoul, including Happy Burstdays lead single, "Thunder".
+A day before the album's official release, Seventeen performed a showcase to an audience of over 200,000 at the Jamsu Bridge in Seoul, including Happy Burstdays lead single, "Thunder".

 Woozi and Hoshi began their military services on September 15 and 16, respectively, following the completion of the pair's Warning Tour.
 The nine remaining members of the group embarked on the group's sixth concert tour, the New World Tour.
-The8, Mingyu and Vernon were credited as Seventeen on a remix of PinkPantheress' "Illegal", released October 10.
-On October 15, Seventeen announced Seventeen: Our Chapter, a documentary TV series on Disney+ chronicling the group's ten year history.
+The8, Mingyu, and Vernon were credited as Seventeen on a remix of PinkPantheress' "Illegal", released October 10.
+On October 15, Seventeen announced Seventeen: Our Chapter, a documentary TV series on Disney+ chronicling the group's ten-year history.

+On April 5, 2026, S.Coups announced at a concert that all thirteen members of the group had again decided to renew their contracts with Pledis Entertainment; Pledis announced in July that the contracts had been finalized.
+Seventeen held their 10th South Korean fan meeting on June 21 and 22, their last collective activity ahead of further military enlistments.
+The group plan to return as thirteen members by 2028, following a "temporary chapter apart".
+Vernon enlisted in August, DK and Mingyu in September, and Seungkwan and Dino are set to enlist in October.